Paleo-Hebrew Leviticus Scroll

-Paleo-Hebrew Leviticus Scroll, known also as 11QpaleoLev, is an ancient text preserved in one of the Qumran group of caves, and which provides a rare glimpse of the script used formerly by the Israelites in writing Torah scrolls during pre-exilic history.
+Paleo-Hebrew Leviticus Scroll, known also as 11QpaleoLev, is an ancient text preserved in one of the Qumran group of caves, which provides a rare glimpse of the script used formerly by the Israelites in writing Torah scrolls during pre-exilic history.
 The fragmentary remains of the Torah scroll is written in the Paleo-Hebrew script and was found stashed away in cave no. 11 at Qumran, showing a portion of Leviticus.
 The scroll is thought to have been penned by the scribe between the late 2nd century BCE to early 1st century BCE, while others place its writing in the 1st century CE.

-The paleo-Hebrew Leviticus Scroll, although many centuries more recent than the well-known earlier ancient paleo-Hebrew epigraphic materials, such as the Royal Steward inscription from Siloam, Jerusalem (8th century BCE), now in the Museum of the Ancient Orient, Istanbul, and the Phoenician inscription on the sarcophagus of King Eshmun-Azar at Sidon, dating to the fifth-fourth century BCE, the Lachish ostraca (ca. 6th-century BCE), the Gezer calendar (ca. 950–918 BCE), and the paleo-Hebrew sacerdotal blessing discovered in 1979 near the St Andrew's Church in Jerusalem, is of no less importance to palaeography - even though the manuscript is fragmentary and only partially preserved on leather parchment.
+The paleo-Hebrew Leviticus Scroll, although many centuries more recent than the well-known earlier ancient paleo-Hebrew epigraphic materials, such as the Royal Steward inscription from Siloam, Jerusalem (8th century BCE), now in the Museum of the Ancient Orient, Istanbul, and the Phoenician inscription on the sarcophagus of King Eshmun-Azar at Sidon, dating to the fifth-fourth century BCE, the Lachish ostraca (ca. 6th-century BCE), the Gezer calendar (ca. 950–918 BCE), and the paleo-Hebrew sacerdotal blessing discovered in 1979 near the St Andrew's Church in Jerusalem, is of no less importance to palaeography—even though the manuscript is fragmentary and only partially preserved on leather parchment.

 Today, the paleo-Hebrew Leviticus Scroll (11QpaleoLev) is housed at the Israel Antiquities Authority (IAA), but is not on public display.

+Priority

+For a period of time, Paleo-Leviticus—inscribed sometime after 200 BCE but before the end of the first century BCE--was considered the oldest extant fragment of a Torah scroll.
+The dating of a Paleo-Exodus scroll (4Q22) placed it in date range of 125–100 BCE, but there is an even older manuscript containing parts of Exodus (near the end of the book) and a small portion of Leviticus (at the beginning of the book) that was copied in 250 BCE (4Q17).
+4Q17 is inscribed in the square alphabet adopted after the exile in Babylon—nevertheless its early date of transcription advances the 4Q17 fragment as the oldest extant fragment of the Torah known to us if the contents of Hinnom Scrolls are excluded from consideration (they are not parts of a larger work, but represent short extracts etc.).

+The style of paleo-Hebrew script in the Qumran fragments indicates that these manuscripts date to some time after the revolution of the Macabbees and the introduction of a new coinage (following the ejection of the Ptolemaic Greek occupation forces) that was minted with legends that used the old, pre-exilic paleo-Hebrew or Phoenician style of writing.
+The dating of the scroll hinges on the way that the kaph letter is written—more closely resembling kaphs in Hasmonean coinage then in the Lachish ostraca (a collection of letters from around the year 590 BCE) which are our next most recent and extant exempla of the paleo-Hebrew script.